 Peer-led discussion, consultation, and practice

-Peer workers (people with experience of psychosocial disability who form the Engage-In’s Project Advisory Group or PAG) have collaborated with PWDA project officers to access and support consumers/survivors in closed settings.
+Peer workers (people with experience of psychosocial disability who form the Engage-In’s Project Advisory Group) have collaborated with PWDA project officers to access and support consumers/survivors in closed settings.

-An action research framework has been co-designed by the PAG and the University of Sydney Faculty of Education and Social Work to develop a desired practice model for working with people with psychosocial disability.
+An action research framework has been co-designed by the Project Advisory Group and the University of Sydney Faculty of Education and Social Work to develop a desired practice model for working with people with psychosocial disability.

 This desired practice model has informed a training program, run by people with experience of psychosocial disability, for staff at PWDA.
 We envisage that this program will be replicated by other services striving to revitalise their practice.